Walt Disney World Monorail System: Lines, stations, and infrastructure

-A spur track at Magic Kingdom station connects the Express and Resort lines to the maintenance shop.
-Another spur connects the Epcot and Express lines and is located northeast of the Transportation and Ticket Center.
+A spur track between the Magic Kingdom and Contemporary Resort stations connects the Express and Resort lines to the maintenance shop.
+A second spur connects the Epcot and Express lines and is located northeast of the Transportation and Ticket Center.
+There are four track switches on the main line: a crossover between the Resort and Express beams; connecting the Express beam to the shop spur; a switch connecting the Express beam to the Epcot spur; and a switch connecting the Epcot spur to the Epcot line.

+The Express (outside) beam is typically used to move trains into and out of service on all lines, as it is directly connected to both spur tracks.
+It can also be used for Resort service when the inside beam must be taken out of service, although instances are extremely rare.

-The monorail beams, which are made of concrete with a special polystyrene core to lighten their weight, came by train from the state of Washington.
+The monorail beams, which are made of steel-reinforced concrete with a polystyrene core to lighten their weight, came by train from Washington state.